|

 Miki's Reminiscences

-Berenyi has kindly offered to contribute her Lush reminiscences to this website.
-In typical Miki fashion, her
+Berenyi has kindly offered to contribute some Lush reminiscences to

+fair, eloquent, personal, humorous.
 They are an essential part of Lush's history,

 On a personal note: virtually everyone I've